Chapter 1: Introduction to Templates

 g++ min_numbers.cpp -o min_numbers

 Here the name of the CPP file we are compiling is min_numbers.cpp and the name of the output executable is min_numbers.
-The name of the output file can be anything you like. if you do not specify an output filename then by default Linux names the binary executable as a.out.
+The name of the output file can be anything you like.
+If you do not specify an output filename then by default Linux names the binary executable as a.out.
 So, if you compile it with the following command then you will have an a.out file in the same directory:

 $ g++ min_numbers.cpp -o min_numbers